research and planning

 Project overview

-This analysis will determine groundwater age (time since recharge) in New South Wales (NSW) aquifers.
-The research will use groundwater stable and decaying isotope data and hydrochemistry results.
+This analysis investigated groundwater age (time since recharge) in New South Wales (NSW) aquifers.
+The research used groundwater stable and decaying isotope data and hydrochemistry results.

-The project will use samples already collected by the Australian Nuclear Science and Technology Organisation (ANSTO).
+The project used samples already collected by the Australian Nuclear Science and Technology Organisation (ANSTO).

 Catchment Yield Science